mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/14-logging.markdown

   in Elasticache.

 * [Logstash](http://logstash.net/) Similar to Graylog2, logstash offers
-  features to programatically configure log data workflows.
+  features to programmatically configure log data workflows.

 * [Scribe](https://github.com/facebook/scribe) A project written by Facebook to aggregate logs.
 It's designed to run on multiple servers and scale with